rajvansia/Pneumonia-Clinical-Stability-Indicator/Final Delivery/Manual – NoPressure.md

 ------------
 The frontend uses React to create reusable UI components.
-The frontend will retrieve patient data such as vital signs and CAP recommendation from the backend.
-With this data it will pass into React UI components.
+The frontend will retrieve patient data such as vital signs and CAP recommendation from the backend by calling the /patients endpoint from the backend to update the state of the patients object.
-Utilizing React makes it easier to update state of the application to seamlessly update the UI components when new vitals/recommendation data comes in.
+We are using Redux Saga to manage state of our application.

+With this data it will pass into React UI components Card this component dynamically generates a  patient card for every patient that is in the patients object.

+Deleting patients updates the state of the current view by calling the PATIENT_DELETE action.
+This removes the patient object from the patients list by id from the state.

 **FHIR Data**
 ------------